-EGR 111 INTRODUCTION TO ENGINEERING 3 semester hours
+EGR 111 INTRODUCTION TO ENGINEERING

 Students will be introduced to the fields of engineering through design and graphics and comprehensive engineering projects.
 Topics include: sketching, charts, graphs, forces, energy, electrical circuits, mechanisms, robotics, manufacturing technologies, and fundamentals of engineering economics.
 Prerequisites: Eligibility for ENG 101 AND MAT 186.